dcos/examples/percona-mongo/1.10/README.md

 <a name="MongoDB Configuration: Security"></a>
 ## MongoDB Configuration: Security

-For security, this framework requires [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) and [MongoDB Internal Authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/) are enabled. **Your application and MongoDB database driver must support (and utilise) [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) to use this framework!**
+For security, this framework requires [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) and [MongoDB Internal Authentication](https://docs.mongodb.com/manual/core/security-internal-authentication/) is enabled.
+These configuration options cannot be changed as a result. **Your application and MongoDB database driver must support (and utilise) [MongoDB Authentication](https://docs.mongodb.com/manual/core/authentication/) to use this framework!**

 Passwords and Internal Authentication keyFile can be manually defined at service creation time, otherwise a default is used.
 We **strongly recommend** you change the default key and passwords to something unique!